elasekness/RNASeq_workshop/Day1.md

 > **`sed`** = stream editor.  **`sed`** is essentially a search and replace function. <br>
 > Like **`grep`**, we can search for complicated patterns when we use this command with regular expressions.
 Unlike `grep`, we can replace these complicated patterns with another. <br>
 > The syntax for the search and replace command is **`'s/search pattern/replacement pattern/'`** where the 's' stands for substitute. <br>
-> Although the definition lines are unique, the formatting is consistent, allowing us to search for a general pattern and replace it with a new one <br>
+> Although the definition lines are unique, the formatting is consistent, allowing us to search for a general pattern and replace it with a new one. <br>
 > In other words, we can use a regular expression to replace all of the patterns displayed in the sequence names without having to search for each pattern individually by employing our special metacharacters. <br>
 > Like **`grep`**, **`sed`** will search for your pattern line by line.
 It will make a replacement once (unless you specify otherwise, see the manual page). <br>
 > Here we start our search by specifying that we are looking for lines with a ">" followed by any character `.` any number of times `*`.
 This is followed by the 'locus_tag=' expression. <br>
-> To search for a literal period or star, we would have to exit out of the metacharacter with a backslash: `\.` and `\*`.
+> To search for a literal period or star, we would have to exit out of or escape the metacharacter with a backslash: `\.` and `\*`.
 > The `\` in front of the parentheses give the parentheses a special meaning.
 It is a way of grouping information and saving it for recall later. <br>
-> With our special parenthetical notation, we are saving the locus tag information, which we notate as `PA14_.....`, where the periods represent any character once for the five digits associated with the tag <br>
+> With our special parenthetical notation, we are saving the locus tag information, which we notate as `PA14_.....`, where the periods represent any character once for the five digits associated with the tag. <br>
 > We could also specify the digits of the locus tag like this: `[0-9]*` where brackets specify a range of numbers or characters and the asterisk specifies any number of times. <br>
-> The final part of the expression: `\].*` encompasses everything after the locus tag information in the definition line.
+> The final part of the expression: `\].*` encompasses all information after the locus tag in the definition line.
 Anything not saved in the parentheses will be replaced by our replacement expression <br>
-> The replacement expression adds the ">" back to the definition line and recalls the information grouped in the parenthesis with `\1`, where the backslash essentially makes the one a special character recalling the stored information.<br>
+> The replacement expression adds the ">" back to the definition line and recalls the information grouped in the parenthesis with `\1`, where the backslash essentially makes the 1 a special character recalling the stored information.<br>

-If we didn't `grep` the definitions lines first,  `sed` would print your entire document to STDOUT with the replacements made, making it hard to find the changes, which are only in the definition lines.
+If we didn't `grep` the definitions lines first,  `sed` would print your entire document to STDOUT, making it hard to find the changes, which are only in the definition lines.

 * How would we check that changes have been made to all of our definition lines and that we aren't missing any anomalies?